 The place is here, the time is now.
 Caregivers are key to providing the emotionally supportive and language-rich interactions necessary for preparing young children for school and positive long-term outcomes.
 There is a need for well-qualified early childhood teachers who have room to grow in the profession so they can build a career while supporting the success of children.

-The Denver Early Childhood Workforce Initiative seeks to recruit and assist early childhood teaching professionals in licensed, high quality childcare programs within Denver’s southwest and Globeville/Elyria-Swansea neighborhoods.
+Denver’s Early Childhood Workforce Initiative seeks to recruit and assist early childhood teaching professionals in licensed, high quality childcare programs within southwest Denver and Globeville/Elyria-Swansea neighborhoods.
 This ambitious pilot program involves recruiting new early childhood teaching professionals, establishing supportive services to retain them, and providing a clear pathway to self-sufficiency in a long-term early childhood career.

 How it works: